 When to Call a Local Contractor

 If you’re planning built-ins, tiled shelving, or custom carpentry, it’s best to bring in professionals who know the job inside out.
-Brucksch & Sons Remodeling, a trusted bathroom remodeling contractor in Anne Arundel County, understands how local humidity, plumbing layouts, and material choices impact long-term performance.
+Brucksch & Sons Remodeling, a trusted bathroom remodeling contractor serving Pasadena, MD, and the greater Anne Arundel County area, understands how local humidity, plumbing layouts, and material choices impact long-term performance.

 Our team ensures every installation is done with precision.
 Proper waterproofing, solid wall support, and clean tile alignment that lasts.
 If you’re ready to update your bathroom or want to discuss shelving options, call us at (443) 261-9582 or contact us to start the conversation.